paragonie/airship-docs/en-us/01-intro/2-Installing.md

 #### Nginx

 Refer to the [nginx documentation](http://nginx.org/en/docs/install.html).
-You may be able to get away with:
+You should be able to get away with:

     sudo apt-get install php7.0-fpm nginx